uwplse/potpie/README.md

 proof development, and the entirety of the CC proof compilation workflow.
 The Tree workflow spans both directories, with the Coq plugin contained in the `plugin` directory.

-## Guide to Code Referenced in the Paper

-See [GUIDE.md](GUIDE.md) for pointers to places in the code we referenced in the paper.

 ## How to Build